pmayer/OpenTerminalHere/README.md

 ## Install

 * Download and unzip the App.
-* Hold down the Command key and drag the App in the Finder toolbar.
+* Hold down the Command key and drag the App up to the Finder toolbar.